Network Membership & Discovery

 The join process consists of:

-- Establishing contact with existing nodes
+- Establishing contact with an Orchestrator

-- Entering the normal operation state
+- Entering the normal operation state (hosting VNodes)

 Joining does not imply trust, commitment, or permanence.